Get in touch

 President | Executive Board

 After graduating from Sheridan College Media Arts program, Holly completed a Fine Arts degree from Nipissing University which prompted her move to Northern Ontario.
-Working as the Executive Director of the Near North Mobile Media Lab (N2M2L) for the past five years, Holly has worked to grow the organization and establish programs that aim to engage youth and emerging artists through the digital and media arts.
-Holly also sits on the board of directors of the Media Arts Network of Ontario, is chair of the local artist-run centre White Water Gallery and is currently the North Bay rep for Cultural Industries Ontario North.
-She is also an active artist and musician, currently touring with the Hidden Roots Collective.
+Working as the Executive Director of the Near North Mobile Media Lab (N2M2L) for the past nine years, Holly has worked to grow the organization and establish programs that aim to engage youth and emerging artists through the digital and media arts including Digital Creator North, a pan-regional program for youth in six northern Ontario communities.
+Holly also sits as the chair of the Media Arts Network of Ontario (MANO), is a board member of Ice Follies Biennial and has sat on the board of the Independent Media Arts Alliance (IMAA).
+She is also an active musician, most recently touring with the Hidden Roots Collective.

 Vice President | Executive Board